JuliaPackaging/Homebrew.jl/README.md

 end
 ```

 Then, the `Homebrew` package will automatically download the requisite bottles for any dependencies you state it can provide.
+This example garnered from the `build.jl` file from [`Nettle.jl` package](https://github.com/staticfloat/Nettle.jl/blob/master/deps/build.jl).

 ## Why Package Authors should use Homebrew.jl